 What are Buyer Personas and Why do they Work?

-To decide on your personas, think of your best current clients - the ones you would like more of - and group them by type.
+To decide on your personas, think of your best current clients - the ones you would like more of.
 Then think of the sort of person you would like to work with but don't have as a customer yet.

 Name and Shame

 This is the part where our clients look at us as if we are a little bit deranged.
 However, it is also the part where they start to get it and become involved.
 Yes, give your personas a name.
 It sounds daft but it really helps to bring them to life.
 It's the difference between talking about MDs of engineering companies and Facilities Managers and talking about Esthers and Jameses.
 Once your persona has a name it takes on a clearer identity and it becomes easier for you to develop a detailed picture of him or her.

 We have refined and improved our persona template over the last year or so, and we now find that it really helps provide a useful picture of the type of customer our clients are targeting.
 We have based it on a combination of two different Hubspot Buyer Persona Templates and added some questions of our own.